mc-t4d/aaastorms-public/README.md

 2. [6H Loop](stepfunction_6H.json)

 #### Functions
-The AAAStorms application uses AWS Lambdas to run each stage of the ETL process.
+The AAAStorms application uses AWS Lambda functions to run each stage of the ETL process.
+The functions share common dependencies through a Lambda layer that includes geopandas and other required libraries.

 Functions:
 1. [etl](https://github.com/mercycorps/t4ds-aaastorms/tree/main/src/etl) - calls the NOAA RSS GIS feed and parses the information; saves the raw information to the aaastorms-stormdata bucket
 2. [etlTriggers](https://github.com/mercycorps/t4ds-aaastorms/tree/main/src/etlTriggers) - retrieves the storm data and creates a trigger dataset based on the available information; saves the trigger dataset to aaastorms-stormtriggers
 3. [report](https://github.com/mercycorps/t4ds-aaastorms/tree/main/src/report) - retrieves the storm triggers and builds an HTML report using a Python jinja template; the report function uses Amazon SES to send a formatted report to each email in the [config.py](https://github.com/mercycorps/t4ds-aaastorms/blob/main/src/report/config.py) file.
 The reports are saved to aaastorms-stormreports

+#### Lambda Layers
+The application uses a shared Lambda layer that includes the following key dependencies:
+- geopandas - for geospatial data processing
+- pandas - for data manipulation
+- jinja2 - for HTML report templating
+- requests - for HTTP requests
+- other common Python libraries

 ### Deployment
 The AAAStorms application is deployed using the serverless framework.
 [You can learn how to use this open-source CLI tool in conjunction with AWS here](https://www.serverless.com/framework/docs/getting-started).
-The AAAStorms ETL and report are a single service.
-Each function is containerized using Docker and uses a function-level .yml file to support Lambda configuration.
+The application uses native Lambda functions with a shared Lambda layer for dependencies.
+Each function uses a function-level .yml file to support Lambda configuration.

 ### Troubleshooting
 What do I do if...